-9. Skip to page 14 to configure your router.
+9. Skip two pages to the Getting Started section to configure your router.

 Connect to Another Router

 If you are connecting the D-Link router to another router to use as a wireless access point and/or switch, you will have to do the following before connecting the router to your network: